canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

 .. tip::
    Common Vulnerabilities and Exposures (CVEs) are a way to publicly track and catalogue security vulnerabilities in software.
-Each is given a unique identifier in the format CVE-XXXX-XXXX.
+Each is given a unique identifier in the format ``CVE-XXXX-XXXX``.
 To learn more about CVEs, check out our :ref:`explanation of CVEs and USNs <expl-cve-usn>`.

 When Livepatch was enabled, the Livepatch client was installed automatically,